emberjs/rfcs/text/0680-implicit-injection-deprecation.md

 ## Detailed design

-Removing implicit injections is not possible until we first issue deprecations for users.
+Removing implicit injections is not possible until we first issue deprecations.
 This helps us maintain our strict semver commitment to not completing a major version bump and removing APIs without a deprecation path.
 As a result, it will take us 3 phases to remove `owner.inject`.

 ### 1. Deprecate implicit injection on target object

 The first step will be issuing a deprecation on the target factory object that is receiving a property.
+This will surface the deprecation on user's owned objects including transitively through addons like `ember-data`.
 This can be accomplished by installing a native getter and setter on the target.
 Whenever the property is accessed, we will check if the property is explicitly injected.
 If it isn't, we will issue a deprecation with an until value, id and url to read more about this deprecation.

 ### 2. Deprecate `owner.inject`

 The first phase did not actually deprecate the "use" of `owner.inject`.
-However, we need to deprecate it's use directly before removing.
-This will follow the standard deprecation path.
+As a result, we need to deprecate it's use directly before removing.

 ### 3. Profit!